Pixel 9a vs Nothing Phone (3a) Pro: Nothing can stop the Pixel 9a

 Can a telephoto make a difference?

 Google's affordable flagship, the Pixel 9a, adheres to the tried-and-true twin camera system formula.
-However, it appears that this model will not be employing the same sensors and lenses as the previous generation, nor those available on the standard Pixel 9.
+However, it appears that this model does not feature the same sensors and lenses as the previous generation, nor those available on the standard Pixel 9.

-The ultrawide cameras are also different—on the upcoming Pixel 9a, we will most likely see a new 13MP camera with an f/2.2 and 120-degree field of view.
-The Nothing Phone (3a) Pro, on the other hand, is touted to feature a low-megapixel count 8MP ultrawide camera, with the same f/2.2 aperture but a much smaller sensor (1/4.0").
+The ultrawide cameras are also different—on the Pixel 9a, we have a new 13MP camera with an f/2.2 and 120-degree field of view.
+The Nothing Phone (3a) Pro, on the other hand, features a low-megapixel count 8MP ultrawide camera, with the same f/2.2 aperture but a much smaller sensor (1/4.0").

-What the Nothing phone will most likely get in its sleeve, however, is a 50MP periscope telephoto camera with 3x optical zoom and phase detection autofocus.
+What the Nothing phone has in its sleeve, however, is a 50MP periscope telephoto camera with 3x optical zoom and phase detection autofocus.
+The Pixel 9a relies on 2x crops from the main sensor, so zoom-wise the Nothing Phone (3a) Pro has an advantage, at least on paper.

 Battery Life and Charging